Sheehan Syndrome

 How is Sheehan syndrome treated?

 You’ll have to take hormones for the rest of your life to replace the ones that your body is no longer making.
+This is sometimes referred to as hormone therapy.
+The exact amounts of hormones you’ll need and how you’ll take them will vary depending on your diagnosis and symptoms.
 These hormones may include:

-• Corticosteroids: You can take hydrocortisone (Cortef®) or prednisone (Rayos®) to make up for an adrenocorticotropic hormone (ACTH) deficiency.
-Your dosage may need to be adjusted if you’re going through a high-stress situation that requires your body to ramp up cortisol production (like surgery).
+• Corticosteroids: You can take hydrocortisone or prednisone to make up for an adrenocorticotropic hormone (ACTH) deficiency.
+Your dosage may need to be adjusted if you’re going through a high-stress situation (like surgery) that requires your body to ramp up cortisol production.

 • Thyroid hormones: You can take levothyroxine (Levoxyl®, Levo-T®, Synthroid®, Unithroid®) to make up for TSH deficiency.
 The dosage of medication will be adjusted based on your thyroid hormone levels.

-• Growth hormones: Taking growth hormones may help increase your muscle mass if you’re experiencing declines related to your pituitary gland function.
+• Growth hormones: Taking growth hormones may help with muscle mass and bone density.

 Prevention